metasmile/termini/README.md

 ### WWhhy I made
 - Github already has plenty numbers of file watcher, but they are just "command".
 Not real meaning "utility" or "tool".
 - I wanted a easiest file watcher **based on only frequently using pre-defined actions for my real dev life**.
-It should make anti-versatile usability.
+It should aim for anti-versatile usability.
 - I wanted to minify svg files when they are add, and automatically import them to my xcode project.
 - I just wanted to quickly use mimetypes or extenstion, filename only.
 That's all.
 - And I wanted a **fast copier** that is support concurrent file operation.